 We demonstrated the ease with which 30 cm diameter hoses can be installed at Sea in a Budget Field Test.

 30 cm diameter hoses are large enough to save millions of pounds in air conditioning expenses in just a few years!
-The advantages of hoses were obvious; hoses are flexible and can be coiled.
+The advantages of hoses were obvious; hoses are flexible and can be coiled or folded.
 They are easy to transport.
 They are just as easy to recover as they are to install; now here, is a major difference.
 A simple maintenance job on deep-water pipes the size of the image just below has cost $millions.

 Hoses can naturally find the most hydrodynamic position if they are allowed to.
 The fact that hoses can change shape makes them perfect for delivering the water; they work particularly well underwater where the weight of the water and the hose is negated.
 What with the lack of weight, hoses underwater are unlikely to puncture; and this we have found to be true from experience.
-Over the duration of the field test we found all kinds of secrets that will lead to a successful installation and are looking forward to implementing them.

 What with the low cost, and ease of installation, larger diameter hoses are much less costly than smaller diameter pipes.